otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Unless otherwise noted, these conventions and definitions are used for this
 document:

-* "Party" refers to a participant in a conversation.
+* "Participant" refers to a participant in a conversation.
 * "Prekey Server" refers to the untrusted server used to store Prekey Ensemble's values.
-* "Publisher" refers to the party publishing Prekey Ensemble's values to the Prekey Server.
+* "Publisher" refers to the participant publishing Prekey Ensemble's values to the Prekey Server.
-* "Retriever" refers to the party retrieving Prekey Ensemble's values from the Prekey Server that correspond to the publishing party.
+* "Retriever" refers to the participant retrieving Prekey Ensemble's values from the Prekey Server that correspond to the publishing participant.
-* "Sender" refers to the party sending an encoded message.
+* "Sender" refers to the participant sending an encoded message.
-* "Receiver" refers to the party receiving an encoded message.
+* "Receiver" refers to the participant receiving an encoded message.

 ## Assumptions

 The OTRv4 Prekey Server specification can not protect against an active attacker performing Denial of Service attacks (DoS).
-This means that this specification does prevent any attack which will make the Prekey Server or its functionalities unavailable (by temporarily or indefinitely disrupting the service).
+This means that this specification does not prevent any attack which will make the Prekey Server or its functionalities unavailable (by temporarily or indefinitely disrupting the service).

 // TODO: add here versions